 A minor under 18 can get an abortion without the consent of their parent or legal guardian by filing an application for judicial bypass.
 Judicial bypass is a judge’s permission for you to have an abortion without your parent or guardian’s consent.
 The process is entirely confidential.
-If the judge finds that you are mature enough to decide for yourself or that telling your parents would not be in your best interests or could lead to abuse, they will give you a court order you can take to your doctor.
-If you think you might need a judicial bypass, there are lawyers who can help you.
+If the judge finds that you are mature enough to decide for yourself or that telling your parents would not be in your best interest or could lead to abuse, they will give you a court order that you can take to your doctor.
+If you think you might need a judicial bypass, there are lawyers who can help.
 Jane’s Due Process assists minors with the judicial bypass process, including providing legal representation.
 You can reach them by phone at 1-866-999-5263 or online at: janesdueprocess.org.

 How much does an abortion cost?

-The cost of an abortion varies depending on several factors including how far along you are in your pregnancy and which abortion provider and method you choose.
+The cost of an abortion varies depending on several factors, including how far along you are in your pregnancy and which abortion provider and method you choose.
 The cost in the first trimester is between $300 and $800 for a medication abortion and between $300 and $1,500 for a procedure abortion.
 Hospitals generally charge more.
 If you need an abortion but you can’t afford one, there are many clinics and non-profits that will help you pay for it.
 Go to abortionfunds.org for more information.

 Is abortion covered by my health insurance plan?